ygorelik/ydk-gen/sdk/python/README.rst

 By default the Python virtual environment is installed under `$HOME/venv` directory.
 If user has different location, the PYTHON_VENV environment variable should be set to that location.

-Here is simple example of core YDK installation for Python programming language:
+Here is simple example of core YDK installation for Python programming language and Python virtual environment:

 .. code-block:: sh